Jim Judd: Retirement from CSIS 8 months before schedule

 In April 2009, Judd announced his resignation from the post effective in June of that year, before his term was scheduled to end in November 2009.

-He resigned 8 months after the appointment of cancer specialist Professor Arthur T. Porter to the Security Intelligence Review Committee which has the mandate to review the activities of Jim Judd's operations or the operations of any future Director of CSIS.
-He was succeeded by Richard Fadden, who had his own controversies over the Chinese in 2010.
+He resigned 8 months after the appointment of cancer specialist Professor Arthur T. Porter to the Security Intelligence Review Committee which has the mandate to review the activities of Judd's operations or the operations of any future Director of CSIS.
+He was succeeded by Richard Fadden.